The polynomially convex embedding dimension of real manifolds of dimension $\leq 11$: Introduction

 The outline of the paper, as well as of the proof of Theorem~\ref{main1}, is as follows.
 After some preliminaries in Section~\ref{prelsec}, in Section~\ref{crsingsmooth} we show using the jet transversality theorem that any smooth embedding $f\colon M\to\C^{n+1}$ can be slightly perturbed to a smooth embedding such that its set of CR-singular points becomes a smooth manifold of dimension $n-4$ if $n\leq 11$.
 Most parts of this section are well-known to experts, but for future reference we supply some details.
 In Section~\ref{crsingtotreal} we show that a smooth embedding as above can be perturbed so that the set of CR-singular points becomes a smooth totally real manifold.
 To do this we consider a certain subset of the second jet space $J^2(M,\C^{n+1})$ and use the jet transversality theorem.
 In Section~\ref{pfthm} we conclude the proof of Theorem~\ref{main1} by using Theorem~\ref{trocadero} to perturb $f$ further so that $f(M)$ becomes polynomially convex.
 In Section~\ref{extra} we indicate how the proof of Theorem~\ref{main1} is modified to a proof of Theorem~\ref{main3}.

-\begin{remark} Following the appearence of our result on arXiv, a related preprint \cite{GS3} by Gupta and Shafikov was posted on arXiv, independently establishing the bound $N\leq \lfloor 5n/4\rfloor$ on the polynomially convex embedding dimension. \end{remark}
+\begin{remark} Some days after the appearence on March 2025 of the first version of this work on arXiv, containing Theorem \ref{main1} and Corollary \ref{main2}, a related preprint \cite{GS3} by Gupta and Shafikov was posted on arXiv, independently establishing the bound $N\leq \lfloor 5n/4\rfloor$ on the polynomially convex embedding dimension with different methods.
+A second version of our work, containing Theorem~\ref{main3} with the bound $N\leq \lfloor 5n/4\rfloor-1$ was posted on arXiv on October 2025.
+The proof of Theorem~\ref{main3} is a straightforward generalization of our proof of Theorem~\ref{main1} using our methods. \end{remark}

 {\bf Acknowledgment:} We are grateful for the hospitality and support of Universit\`{a} di Roma ``Tor Vergata'', where parts of this work was done during visits of the second and the third author.